sjcmathssoc/sjcmathssoc.github.io/logo-designs.md

 exclude: true
 ---

-The new logo was designed during 2017–18 by Darin Chau, adapting the previous logo's design.
+The current logo was designed during 2017–18 by Darin Chau, adapting the previous logo's design.
 It was then re-traced by Isaac Li during 2018–19.

 Current Logo Design: